mitchcr/ONEVM/VMRecover/Readme.md

     grep -i port /etc/ssh/sshd_config

 4. To fix the issue, go to the Azure Portal, select the VM.
-Then, go to "Run command", select "RunShellScript" and add the below two commands to the "Linux Shell Script" section:
+Then, go to "Run command", select "RunShellScript" and add the below three commands to the "Linux Shell Script" section:

         sed -i 's/Port 2222/Port 22/g' /etc/ssh/sshd_config
         sshd -t
         systemctl restart sshd

-6. Select "Run" and wait until the execution is done, you'll get an output.
+5. Select "Run" and wait until the execution is done, you'll get an output.
 Check on it, the standard output(stdout) and standard error (stderr) should be empty.

-7. Try to loging to the VM using an SSH client and port 22 and verify now you can access to it.
+6. Try to loging to the VM using an SSH client and port 22 and verify now you can access to it.
+If you can't connect it, review the previous steps as you could miss some of them.

-8. Check the status of the sshd service with the following commands:
+7. Check the status of the sshd service with the following commands(in the connection you just established in previous step):

         systemctl status sshd
         journalctl -u sshd